What undergraduate major do I need to have in order to apply to optometry school?

-The Office for Student Affairs administers a peer program to assist students in their academic studies through individual and group tutorials.
-Students are urged to seek tutoring as soon as the need is recognized, or if recommended by faculty to do so.
+Yes.
+The Office for Student Affairs and International Programs administers a peer program to assist students in their academic studies through individual and group tutorials.
+Students are urged to seek tutoring as soon as the need is recognized or if it is recommended by a faculty member.

 Is counseling available to students?

-The Office for Student Affairs is available to all students for personal and academic counseling.
-An additional referral service is available for particular assistance in the New York City area.
+Yes.
+The Office for Student Affairs and International Programs is available to all students for personal and academic counseling.
+An additional referral service is also available for specific assistance within the New York City area.

 How will I get around?

-Most students leave their cars behind and navigate the city on foot and with the help of hundreds of miles of subways and bus routes that connect every corner of the city.
-Eighteen of the City’s 24 subway lines are located within a few blocks of the College.
+Most students leave their cars behind and navigate the city on foot and with the help of NYC's massive, safe public transportation network.
+Eighteen of New York City's 24 subway lines are located within a few blocks of the College.

-SUNY Optometry offers incoming students all of the support they need to find affordable, safe and student-friendly housing.
-Although SUNY Optometry does not maintain housing facilities, a Student Housing Committee is created every year with the main goal of helping new incoming students with housing arrangements.
-The Student Housing Committee organizes Housing Day in June, when any student looking for housing is encouraged to visit the College to receive valuable information on how and where to look for housing in the New York City area.
-During Housing Day, students set their priorities regarding cost, space, distance and area, and the Student Housing Committee assists the students in locating and securing suitable housing to meet students’ specific needs.
+SUNY Optometry offers incoming students all of the support that they need in order to find affordable, safe and student-friendly housing.
+Although SUNY Optometry does not maintain housing facilities of its own, a Student Housing Committee is created each year to help incoming students with housing arrangements.
+The Student Housing Committee organizes Housing Day in June when students who are in need of housing are encouraged to visit campus to receive valuable information on how and where to look for a place to live in the New York City area.
+During Housing Day, students set their priorities related to cost, space, distance and geographical location, and the Student Housing Committee assists them in locating and securing suitable housing to meet their needs.

 Students are also encouraged to look for housing independently through the various private websites provided below:

-- MLX.com: your choice of no-fee or broker-exclusive Manhattan apartments
+- MLX.com: listings of no-fee or broker-exclusive Manhattan apartments

-- NYC Affordable Housing Resource Center: the official NYC.gov site provides apartment hunting tips, rent regulations and links to help you in your search
+- NYC Affordable Housing Resource Center: this official NYC.gov site provides apartment hunting tips, rent regulations and links to help you in your search

-- Rent-Direct: subscriber service that sends out email alerts and offers live telephone support
+- Rent-Direct: a subscriber service that sends out email alerts and offers live telephone support

 Is New York safe?

 Yes!
-New York City ranks as one of the safest large cities in the country, and the neighborhoods around the College are some of the safest in the city.
+In fact, New York City ranks among the safest large cities in the country, and the neighborhoods around the College are some of the safest in the city.
 Times Square has become a pedestrian- and family-friendly area.
 A clean and efficient transit system is safe to ride virtually anywhere you want to go.